Department: Comparative Biomedical Sciences

 Clinical Groups: Equine Medicine

 Liz graduated from the RVC in July 2005.
 She completed an internship in the RVC equine hospital before moving to equine practice in Cambridgeshire.
 After 3 years in equine practice, she returned to the RVC to complete a Senior Clinical Training Scholarship in Equine Medicine.
 She gained the RCVS Certificate in Veterinary Anaesthesia (CertVA), completed a Masters degree in Veterinary Medicine (MVetMed) and became a diplomate of the American College of Veterinary Medicine.
 During this time she developed an interest in equine endothelial cell function and completed a PhD studying the role of endothelial dysfunction in the predisposition to laminitis.
-She then spent time teaching preclinical BVetMed students as an anatomy demonstrator.
-She is currently an HBLB funded post-doctoral research fellow investigating the role of exercise in the regulation of angiogenesis in the Thoroughbred racehorse.
+She then spent time teaching preclinical BVetMed students as an anatomy demonstrator and was awarded Fellowship of the Higher Education Academy.
+Liz was awarded an HBLB post-doctoral research fellowship to investigate the role of exercise in the regulation of angiogenesis in the Thoroughbred racehorse (2018-2022).
+Liz is now a lecturer in the Comparative Biomedical Sciences department where she continues her research into endothelial cells and teaches undergraduate veterinary and biological sciences students.

-Liz is an HBLB funded post doctoral fellow, investigating the role of exercise in the regulation of angiogenesis in the Thoroughbred racehorse.
+Liz was awarded an HBLB equine post doctoral fellowship (2018-2022), investigating the role of exercise in the regulation of angiogenesis in the Thoroughbred racehorse.
+She is currently writing up the results of these studies.

 Liz's PhD project was entitled, 'Does endothelial cell dysfunction underlie the predisposition to pasture associated equine laminitis?'.
 She has investigated methods of measuring endothelial function in vivo in the horse, the relationship between biomarkers of endothelial function and disease predisposition, and the effect of microvesicles on equine endothelial function in vitro.